mrtstr/obsidian/mathematics/machine learning/retrieval augmented generation.md

 what can I do to deal with the following problems
 - my RAG hallucinates at complex questions
 - high requirement for correctness
+- the latency is too high
 Back:
 - my RAG hallucinates with complex questions
 	→ **query decomposition**: make sure the complete information need is covered → **corrective RAG**: run re-retrievals if information need not covered
 - high requirement for correctness
 	→ **corrective RAG** and **Self RAG**
+- the latency is too high
+	→ reduce context window / token budget and focus on quality context
 #### query decomposition
 - in a standard [[retrieval augmented generation]] we assume that the entire necessary information can be retrieved in one query, but this is not always possible
 - solution: **Multi-Step Query**: use a **simple rule based logic** or the **[[LLM]] itself** to decompose the problem into multiple sub problems to fetch all necessary information